Efficient Reasoning for Large Reasoning Language Models via Certainty-Guided Reflection Suppression

 \subsection{Certainty Estimation}

-To estimate the necessity of reflective behaviors during inference, we introduce a \textbf{certainty score} that quantifies the LLM's confidence in its currently generated response.
+To estimate the necessity of reflective behaviors during inference, we introduce the \textbf{certainty score} that quantifies the LLM's confidence in its currently generated response.
 Specifically, we establish \textbf{checkpoints} along the LLM's reasoning path, identified by specific tokens. \verb|\n\n| is used as the checkpoint marker, as this structural delimiter naturally indicates a thinking breakpoint~\citep{yang2025speculativethinkingenhancingsmallmodel}.
 At each checkpoint, we probe tentative final answers by appending a prompt $\vc=\texttt{**Final Answer: \textbackslash boxed}$ to the current generation $\vo_{<t}$, then concurrently generating a response $\va$.
 This probing runs independently of the main decoding process, preserving the integrity of the primary reasoning trajectory.
 Then we calculate the certainty score $C$ on the probed result $\va$ as follows:

-where $n=|\va|$ is the token length of the probed result, $\vp_{\va_i}=\vpi(\cdot|\vq,\vo_{<t}, \vc, \va_{<i})$ represents the probability distribution of $\va_i$, $\mathcal{H}(\vp)=-\vp^\top\log(\vp)$ denotes the token entropy, and $|\vV|$ is the total number of tokens in the LLM's vocabulary.
+where $n=|\va|$ is the token length of the probed results, $\vp_{\va_i}=\vpi(\cdot|\vq,\vo_{<t}, \vc, \va_{<i})$ represents the probability distribution of $\va_i$, $\mathcal{H}(\vp)=-\vp^\top\log(\vp)$ denotes the token entropy, and $|\vV|$ is the total number of tokens in the LLM's vocabulary.
 The term $\log(|\vV|)$ represents the maximum possible entropy (i.e., when the probability distribution is uniform across all tokens), serving as a normalization factor.
 This normalization bounds the certainty score $C$ to $[0, 1]$, where a higher $C$ indicates higher LLM confidence (i.e., lower entropy in $\va$), suggesting a reduced need for subsequent reflection behaviors.